metaplex-foundation/developer-hub/src/pages/guides/what-is-solana.md

 7. **Low Costs:**
    Solana offers low transaction fees, making it an attractive option for developers and users looking to build and interact with dApps and DeFi platforms without the high costs associated with other blockchains.

-## Ecosystem and Use Cases

-Solana supports a growing ecosystem of dApps, decentralized finance (DeFi) platforms, non-fungible tokens (NFTs), and various other blockchain-based applications.
-Some notable projects in the Solana ecosystem include Serum (a decentralized exchange), Mango Markets (a DeFi platform), and SolSea (an NFT marketplace).